zachhall/TDDDay2/TDD Day 2 Notes.md

 1. Limit the number of attempts
 2. Keep track of the user's win/loss record
 3. Give points to the user based on number of attempts until guessed correctly

+### String Calculator Improvement

+1. Allow different deliminators besides the comma
+2. Allow for spaces between the deliminator and the number